senegrom/GridPuzzle/README.md

 ## Acknowledgements

-I have taken many examples from Denis Berthier / https://github.com/denis-berthier/CSP-Rules-V2.1/tree/master/Examples
+I have merged in many examples from Denis Berthier / https://github.com/denis-berthier/CSP-Rules-V2.1/tree/master/Examples

 ## License
 The software is distributed under the GNU AGPL v3.0 license.